Bhutan

 Trade Partners

 Bhutan's trade is strongly focussing on India as a trading partner.
-India accounts for almost 90% of exports and imports, leaving Bhutan vulnerable to fluctuations on the Indian market.
+India accounts for more than 90% of exports and imports, leaving Bhutan vulnerable to fluctuations on the Indian market.

 Economic Structure